Allan122/.UPNCR/README.md

  - Indian Historians
  - New Historians

+ - British Historians - **AL Basham** wrote the book Wonder that was India(1951) in which he provided a sympathetic survey of various facets of ancient indian culture and civilisation free from the prejudices that plagued the writings of VS Smith or other british writers.
+His books marks from a great shift from political to non-political history.

- - British Historians - AL Basham wrote the book
+ - Indian Historians -